scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ```

 We use interface syntax by importing it
-along-side the instances for the types we need:
+alongside the instances for the types we need:

 ```tut:book:silent
 import JsonWriterInstances._